 When a marriage breaks down it can be difficult for a couple to accept, which is why many people stay together even if they haven’t been happy for a long time.
 It’s for this reason that being able to recognise that it’s time to separate is so essential for you and your partner’s well-being.

-A divorce or separation is a challenging experience for anyone to endure, so it’s safe to say that it’s one of the more significant decisions that you will make in your life.
-While there are plenty of people whose marriages end in divorce, many others stay in unhappy relationships because they are either reluctant to break up or fail to spot the signs that it’s time to get a legal separation.
+A divorce or legal separation is a challenging experience for even the most strong minded individuals — it’s one of the most significant decisions that you will make in your life.
+While plenty of marriages end in divorce, countless more stay in unhappy relationships because they are reluctant to break up or fail to spot the signs that it’s time to get a legal separation.

-In this post, we’ll take a look at a few of the common reasons for divorce and also some of the signs that your marriage could be breaking down.
+In this post, we’ll take a look at a few of the common reasons for legal separations and the signs that your marriage could be breaking down.

 1. You Feel that a Trial Separation Could Save Your Marriage

-For the majority of cases, a period of legal separation is required — two years with consent, five years without it — before a couple can finalise a divorce.
-While this may seem like a long time, a trial legal separation does benefit people massively as it allows them to prepare themselves for life after divorce.
+In the majority of cases, a period of legal separation is required — two years with consent or five years without it — before a couple can finalise a divorce.
+While this may seem like a long time, a trial legal separation can benefit people massively, as it provides the necessary time to prepare for life after divorce.

-Although some couples may decide to get a divorce once the separation period is over, for others it may just be the decision that saves your marriage.
-If you feel that taking a break from the confines of your marriage and having the opportunity to miss each other will help, a legal separation could be the answer.
+Although some couples decide to get a divorce once the separation period is over, for others, it’s the decision that ultimately saves their marriage.
+If you feel that taking a break from the confines of your marriage and giving you and your partner the opportunity to miss one another will help, a legal separation could be the answer.